The Heroin Triangle

-The HIV rate is also affected by the increase in drug intake.
-Of the new HIV diagnoses in 2017, 2,564 occurred in Georgia.
+Heroin use in Georgia also leads to higher rates of HIV.
+These two correlate because HIV spreads through sex and through injection drug use.
+Of the 38,266 new HIV diagnoses in 2017, 2,564 occurred in Georgia.
 This was at an increased rate of 29.7.
 Among males, 4.1% of HIV diagnoses were attributed to injection drug use.
 For females newly diagnosed with HIV, 7.9% were from injection drug use.
 Of the 52,528 people living with HIV in Georgia in 2017, many were from injection drug use.
 Of the males, 11.2% was from injection drug use and among the females, 14.4% was from injection drug use.
 Those that struggle with heroin abuse in Georgia and commit crimes is limited.
 Most criminal activities from those struggling with this addiction in Georgia tend to be nonviolent property crimes.

 Once an individual starts using drugs that one action is often followed by more dangerous actions.
 The correlation between heroin use and HIV infection is not surprising.
 It is important that issues related to drug addiction are also dealt with in treatment.
 Resources for individuals struggling with these issues must also be available.
 Sometimes substance abuse treatment alone doesn’t do enough to combat an individual’s issues.
 One must look at the full picture and face all their issues when it comes to treatment.
 Through law enforcement, treatment centers, and more education on the issue, Georgia can get better.

-The struggle with heroin addiction in Georgia continues on.
-However, the battle with addiction issues can end for you or a loved one with treatment.
-Don’t let addiction affect you or a loved one’s life any longer.
-Now is the time to seek out the treatment that is needed.
+Although the effects of heroin use in Georgia are devastating, you can find the help you need.
+We can help you find the right treatment for yourself or a loved one.
+In Georgia, there are 295 addiction treatment centers.
+Of these, 66 prescribe buprenorphine.
+This medication helps people who suffer from opioid addictions.
+Further, 69 treatment centers have SAMHSA-certified Opioid Treatment Programs.
+Though heroin addictions can be devastating on an individual, family, and community level, you can find hope.
+You can find the treatment program that is perfectly suited to your needs or your loved one’s needs.
 If intervention is needed there are services for that as well.
 An intervention specialist can help you get a loved one the help they need.
 Other services such as detox are also available.
 It is important that an addict starts clean when beginning treatment.
 Outpatient and inpatient care are available when it comes to recovery treatment.
 What works best depends on the individual.
 Now is the time to look into a treatment center near you or a loved one.